DianaOlympos/jekyll_softwaremaxims/_posts/2022-12-31-Not-A-Supplier.md

 In the past couple of decade, we have seen the rise of Free and Open Source Software (FOSS).
 In particular, this has enabled a massive growth of the reuse of pieces of codes, packaged as libraries.
 This has been possible due to a massive ecosystem of infrastructure that bloomed around that idea.
 Package Managers exist for every programming language environment under the sun nowadays, with central repositories holding the metadata needed to find the libraries and handle their distributions.

-This has been possible due to the FOSS Licences being pretty lenient, enabling a reuse and remix of these libraries without the massive legal and financial headache that would come otherwise.
+This has been possible due to the FOSS Licenses being pretty lenient, enabling a reuse and remix of these libraries without the massive legal and financial headache that would come otherwise.
 A modern software project will probably have hundreds if not thousands of these dependencies, from OpenSSL to a test framework or a datepicker, across a wide spectrum covering things like a JSON encoder/decoder library or even the libc of the OS it is deployed on.

 This ecosystem of dependencies, a lot of them transitive (dependencies of a dependency), is what the Software Supply Chain model calls the Supply Chain of the project.
 Inside this model we will find tools that help manage it, like a Software Bill Of Materials (SBOM) that is supposed to hold the information of what libraries are used for this project, where they were found, which version, some hash of the content, etc.